 The best way to start lemongrass is by placing a few stalks in a bowl of water on a sunny windowsill (and yes, you can use grocery bought fresh young lemongrass stalks to start them).
 When little roots start to appear, you can either transplant to a large pot indoors, or move it directly into the garden.

-RELATED: The Spice Box - Getting to Know "True" Cinnamon
+RELATED: The Spice Box - Getting To Know Cilantro & Coriander

 Lemongrass needs moist soil and frequent fertilization to grow.
 As lemongrass is naturally insect repellant, you don’t have to worry too mush about pests.
 The stalks grow quite tall, so keep them trimmed, if you prefer.
 Slice off the plant close to its root to harvest.